What is LIHEAP?

 When does LIHEAP start accepting applications?

 LIHEAP applications are only accepted by welfare departments during a certain period of the year.
 The program runs during the cold weather season.
 Although the program dates change each year, the opening date is generally sometime in November.
-For the 2008-2009 season, the program will open on November 3rd.
-The closing dates are usually sometime in March or when the funds are depleted.
+For the 2015-2016 season, the program opened on November 2nd.
+The closing dates for 2015-2016 is April 1st, however, the program end date may be extended or shortened depending on the availability of funds.

 Will a lien be placed on the property if energy assistance is received?